-Developers are asked to keep their list short and to keep the status of their issues up-to-date.
+Developers are encouraged to keep their list short and update the status of their issues.

-The same principle applies to feature requests.
-The only difference is, that instead of the label bug, the label enhancement is used.
-The needs confirmation label is not applicable for feature requests.
+The same principle applies to feature requests, only they are labeled enhancement instead of bug. needs confirmation is not applicable for feature requests.

-- The QA-Team adds the label needs confirmation and tries to work with the user to confirm the bug and add potentially missing information to the report.
-Once the report is complete a team-label will be added to the issue, the issue will be put on the awaiting-triage-list of the project and the label needs confirmation will be replaced with bug.
+Once the report is complete a team-label is added to the issue, the issue will be put on the awaiting-triage-list of the project and the label needs confirmation will be replaced with bug.

-- The QA-Team tests the fix on all devices and provides feedback to the developer.
-If problems are found, the issue goes back to “In Development”, else it’s closed and moved to “Release Candidate” to be included in the next release.
+The QA-Team tests the fix on all devices and provides feedback to the developer.
+If problems are found, the issue is re-opened and goes back to “Accepted”, otherwise it is moved to “Release Candidate” for inclusion in the next release.